chef/chef-web-docs/includes_system_requirements/includes_system_requirements_reporting.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-|reporting| has the following requirements:
+|reporting| has the following minimum requirements:

 * |chef server| 12
 * |chef server oec| version 11.0.1 (or later)